Jessie Key Habersham: Death

-Habersham died on 12 November, 1910, at Seton Hospital in Cincinnati, shortly after giving birth to her daughter Lincka.
-Following her death, newspapers carried sensationalistic and frabricated headlines spreading rumors that she had been sold by her family for $900, kidnapped by Romani people, placed "under hypnotic influence", or otherwise "compelled to be the slave and wife" of her husband.
+Habersham died on 12 November 1910, at Seton Hospital in Cincinnati, shortly after giving birth to her daughter Lincka.
+Following her death, newspapers carried sensationalistic and fabricated headlines spreading rumors that she had been sold by her family for $900, kidnapped by Romani people, placed "under hypnotic influence", or otherwise "compelled to be the slave and wife" of her husband.
 Her father insisted that she had married George Michele out of love.

 She is buried at Loudon Park Cemetery in Baltimore.
+Linkcka died the next year in the care of guardians in Baltimore, Maryland.